The BEST Stuffed Peppers Recipe Ever (Made Easy With Rice & Ground Beef)

 Chop it up as it cooks with two spatulas so the meat is as fine as possible.

-Then add in garlic paste, celery salt, Italian seasoning, oregano, and black pepper.
+Then add in some chopped onions, garlic paste, celery salt, Italian seasoning, oregano, and black pepper, then toss well and continue cooking until the onions soften.

 5. Preheat the oven: So this is probably the best time to preheat your oven while mixing the filling.
 Preheat the oven to 350 so it’s hot by the time you’re done making the filling and stuffing the peppers.